whoisterencelee/wordsharer.com/wordsharer-v2.md

   - are only made within edit mode
   - [ ] create markdown sytnax // explain // whenever the delete key is pressed, so that the edit note is at the spot where the delete occurs, listen to delete keypress with codemirror
 - [ ] ** comments **
+  - comments should be stored in a separate file, this keeps the original word intact from modification
+    - how to mark where the comment takes place?
+When the document could be updating
+      - if the original document has been modified, then the comment is no longer valid anyways
+      - insert a hidden mark into the original document
         - [ ] use marktext method to create comment mark in preview mode
           - [ ] use widget (not gutter) to add comment bubble
             - addwidget can give precise location
               - [ ] make the widget above line and have a small logo
             - linewidget allow longer annotation that doesn't block

 Maybe the question is markup annotation vs html annotation?
 The model should follow how people edit articles, they use a red marker and circle the issue and write a small explaination on the side.